General Hunting & Trapping Regulations

 h.
 Rifles or handguns with full metal jacketed ammunition.

 i.
-Rifles or handguns with centerfire ammunition between 30 minutes after sunset and 30 minutes before sunrise except for shotguns during the night-time coyote and bobcat-only season.
+Rifles or handguns with centerfire ammunition between 30 minutes after sunset and 30 minutes before sunrise, except for shotguns during the night-time coyote and bobcat-only season.

 j.
-Any loose shot other than non-toxic (as approved by U.S. Fish and Wildlife Service) or any shotgun shell loaded with shot other than non-toxic while hunting waterfowl, sandhill cranes, coots, gallinules, Virginia rails, and sora rails.
+Any loose shot other than non-toxic (as approved by the U.S. Fish and Wildlife Service) or any shotgun shell loaded with shot other than non-toxic while hunting waterfowl, sandhill cranes, coots, gallinules, Virginia rails, and sora rails.

 k.
 Tracer ammunition.

-m.
+l.
 The use or possession of natural cervid urine while hunting is prohibited unless the product is clearly labeled bearing certification from the manufacturer that the urine was produced in a facility that:

 i.
 Complies with a federal or a federally approved chronic wasting disease herd certification program and any federal chronic wasting disease protocols and record requirements: